kevindong/misc./readme.md

 ### List of Projects
 * battleship - Originally based off of the battleship game that the Python course on Codecademy had users build.
 Now expanded and in desperate need of polishing.
-* pws-scraper - This program scrapes Purdue University (West Lafayette)'s listing of work-study jobs and outputs a more polished and readable version of it.
+* pws-scraper - This program scrapes Purdue University (West Lafayette)'s listing of work-study jobs and outputs a more readable version of the listings.
+This program can also detect if new jobs have been posted since the last time the program was run.